Kaleo Custom Woodworking

 Soon after that I bought a couple of woodworking books and my first two power tools, a 1 ¼ hp router and a jigsaw.
 I used to sit in the basement of my parents house, in my makeshift workshop, sawing and routering any piece of wood that I could find.
 I remember thinking that it would be great to make wooden signs with my router and sell them.

-Then when I was in high school I took another shop class, where we learned how to make dovetail joints.
-This time the teacher had us build step stools out of hardwood, using dovetails.
+Later in high school I took another shop class, where I learned how to make dovetail joints.
+Our assignment was to build a step-stool out of hardwood, using dovetails.

 "People who enjoy what they are doing, invariably do it well."